runwayml/learn/docs/tutorial_cocossd.md

-# Tutorial: Object localization with COCO-SSD
+# Tutorial: Object Localization with COCO-SSD

 Runway facilitates object detection and identification in images and video.
 In this tutorial, we will use COCO-SSD to find and label the elements shown in a movie.